apparentorder/reweb/README.md

 I believe the whole concept here is gold.
 But shoehorning it into Lambda requests and translating JSON/HTTP back and forth is hacky.
 This could be made into something beautiful, with some changes in the involved AWS Services.
 Let's talk!

+## News and Updates

+There is now a small [blog](https://reweb.neveragain.de) where I post news and updates.

 ## Contact

 For bug reports, pull requests and other issues please use Github.